Gotenica

 Gotenica ([ɡɔtɛˈniːtsa]; in older sources also Gotnica, Göttenitz, Gottscheerish: Gənize or In dr Gənizn) is a settlement in the Municipality of Kočevje in southern Slovenia.
 The area is part of the traditional region of Lower Carniola and is now included in the Southeast Slovenia Statistical Region.

 Geography

-Gotenica is located in a clearing surrounded by wooded plateaus and hills: Mount Gotenica (Goteniška gora) to the west, with nearby Gotenica Mount Snežnik (Goteniški Snežnik, 1290 m) as its highest peak, the Big Mountain (Velika gora) chain to the north rising to 1254 m, and Mount Stojna to the east rising to 1072 m.
+Gotenica is located in a clearing surrounded by wooded plateaus and hills: the Gotenica Mountains (Goteniška gora) to the west, with nearby Gotenica Mount Snežnik (Goteniški Snežnik, 1290 m) as its highest peak, the Big Mountains (Velika gora) chain to the north rising to 1254 m, and the Stojna Ridge to the east rising to 1072 m.
 It is connected by road to Kočevska Reka to the south and Grčarice to the north.

 Name

 Gotenica was first attested in written sources in 1363 as Goteniz (and as Gotintz and Gotnickh in 1498, and Gattenitz in 1499).
 The name is believed to be related to the toponym Gotenc, both based on the personal name *Goten, in turn derived from *Gotъ.
 Other Slovenian toponyms presumably based on this name are Gotna vas (a suburb of Novo Mesto), Gotovlje, and Goče.
 Other theories suggests that the name is derived from the Slovene verb gatiti 'to accumulate, pile up', referring to a place where water accumulates during flooding, or from the Slovene noun kot 'closed valley, cirque'.
 It is unlikely that the name is connected with the Goths, as some have suggested.